-When it comes to planning a trip to Cuba, visas, vaccines and travel insurance are the topics that interest you most.
-But the truth is that there are many others details to keep in mind during the planning of a trip to the island.
-In this post, we tell you everything.
-So that you leave your worries aside and give yourself to imagine the adventure that you are about to live.
+When it comes to planning a trip to Cuba, visas, vaccines, and travel insurance are the topics that should concern you most.
+The truth is, there are many others details to keep in mind during trip planning.
+In this post, we will tell you everything, so that you can leave your worries aside and free yourself to imagine the adventures that you are about to live.

 how to plan A TRIP TO CUBA

-We make it even simpler.
-With this index of contents, you can go directly to the point you are interested on this guide to planning your trip to Cuba.
+We make it even simpler for you.
+With this content index, you can go directly to what interests you on this complete guide to planning your trip to Cuba.

 - BEST TIME TO TRAVEL CUBA